Engineered swift equilibration for arbitrary geometries

 following conservation of probability.
-We conclude that for any arbitrary time-dependent potential described by some smooth set of coordinates, there will always be a corresponding ESE force that can enforce swift equilibration.
+We conclude that for any arbitrary time-dependent potential described by some smooth set of coordinates, there will always be a corresponding ESE force that can enforce swift equilibration.\\

-Finally, we note a further degree of freedom in the ESE condition defined by Eq.~(\ref{eq:ESEHodge}): The differential form $d^\dagger P = \Delta A+d^\dagger C$ allows for an alternative, arbitrary choice of a harmonic one-form $C$ if we make the replacement $\gamma \partial_t \rho \rightarrow \gamma \partial_t \rho+d^\dagger C$ in Eq.~(\ref{eq:ESEManifold}).
-We may also include an arbitrary 2-form $B$ by using Eq.~(\ref{eq:ESEHodge}), which leads to a class of inequivalent, though perhaps nonconservative, driving forces that can each enforce equilibration.
-These choices may allow for greater flexibility in solving Eq.~(\ref{eq:ESEManifold}) and finding appropriate forces for practical laboratory applications.
+Finally, we note further degrees of freedom in the ESE condition defined by Eq.~(\ref{eq:ESEHodge}): The differential form $d^\dagger P = \Delta A$ allows for an alternative, arbitrary choice of a harmonic 1-form $C$ and a 2-form $B$ by using Eq.~(\ref{eq:hodgeD}).
+For a given trajectory specified by $\rho_{\text{eq}}(t)$, these choices lead to a class of inequivalent, though perhaps non-conservative \cite{2018_arxiv_boyd}, driving forces---where now we must use the full form of Eq.~\eqref{eq:hodgeD} $\rho_\text{eq} F = \mathrm{d}A+\mathrm{d}^\dagger B +C$---each of which enforces swift equilibration.
+These additional degrees of freedom, which are inaccessible in low-dimensional Euclidean spaces and therefore have not been observed in past studies, afford greater flexibility in constructing appropriate forces for practical laboratory applications.\\

 \textit{Conclusion.}---In this letter, we have successfully extended the ESE protocol to systems with nontrivial configuration space topology.
 We hope our results will be useful for designing optimal strategies for manipulating a thermalized system of multiple canonical position variables swiftly through controlled parameter changes.
 Our methods can be used to calculate the necessary auxiliary forces to impose internal equilibrium dynamics in experimental settings, though the derivation we present here is only valid for the overdamped limit.
 In future work, it will be interesting to generalize our framework to include underdamped systems.